nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

 When working with the SoftDevice Controller, you should be aware of the following limitations.
 In addition, see :ref:`nrf:known_issues` for temporary issues that will be fixed in future releases.

-YOPAN-87: The RSSI value reported by the Softdevice Controller requires additional temperature compensation.
-  The RSSI value reported by the Softdevice Controller is the raw value from the radio peripheral.
+YOPAN-87: The RSSI value reported by the SoftDevice Controller requires additional temperature compensation The RSSI value reported by the SoftDevice Controller is the raw value from the radio peripheral.
   Some SoCs require compensation of the RSSI value based on the chip temperature.
   See the Errata document for the respective SoC for detailed information.